 OCN 496 Topics in Global Environmental Science (V) Lecture and discussion or seminar.
 Current topics in environmental science explored in detail.
 Typically offered by faculty in their specialties, or developed in response to student interest.
 GES majors only.
+Repeatable one time or up to six credits.
 Pre: consent.

 OCN 499 Undergraduate Thesis (V) Directed research in which the student carries out a scientific project of small to moderate scope with one or more chosen advisors.
 The student must complete a document in the style of a scientific journal article.
-Repeatable one time.
+Repeatable one time or up to six credits.
 Pre: consent.

 OCN 621 Biological Oceanography (3) Factors governing productivity, population dynamics, distribution of organisms in major ecosystems of the ocean, emphasis on ecology of pelagic zone.
 OCN majors only.
 Pre: consent.